 Education has been significantly disrupted for children of all ages.
 Whilst schools remained open during lockdown for the most vulnerable children, attendance has been low.
-In July 2020, four months post-lockdown, only 17% of pupils were attending school or college, and only 25% of Early Years places were taken.
-During lockdown many families struggled to maintain schooling at home and there were marked inequalities in learning hours, digital access to resources and completion of homework during this time.
-Since children returned to education in September 2020, teachers have reported a widening learning gap, with the majority of teachers in the most deprived schools reporting that their pupils were 4+ months behind, this is on top of the pre-pandemic learning deficit experienced by disadvantaged pupils, mentioned above.105
+In July 2020, four months post-lockdown, only 17% of pupils were attending school or college, and only 25% of Early Years places were taken.104 During lockdown many families struggled to maintain schooling at home and there were marked inequalities in learning hours, digital access to resources and completion of homework during this time.
+Since children returned to education in September 2020, teachers Figure 5.6: Percentage of 15,641 Bradford primary school chilfren with zero, only one, or more than one vulnerability within domains of wellbeing have reported a widening learning gap, with the majority of teachers in the most deprived schools reporting that their pupils were 4+ months behind, this is on top of the pre-pandemic learning deficit experienced by disadvantaged pupils, mentioned above.105